KasrAskari/learn-Python-codes/README.md

 # Learn Python Codes

 ## Overview
 This repository contains Python scripts and examples designed for learners to explore and practice Python programming.
 It starts with beginner-friendly concepts and progresses to advanced topics, including numerical computations using libraries like NumPy and data manipulation using Pandas.
-Additionally, it includes examples for data visualization using Matplotlib.
+Additionally, it includes examples for data visualization using Matplotlib and scientific computations using SciPy.

 ---